East Hampton in Suffolk County, New York — The American Northeast (Mid-Atlantic)

 First Sheep Fold Site 1684

 in this common pasturage

 Erected 1950 by New York State Education Department.

 Location.
 40° 57.934′ N, 72° 10.86′ W. Marker is in East Hampton, New York, in Suffolk County.
 Marker is on Gay Road south of Main Street (New York State Route 25), on the left when traveling south.
+Marker is located in a small triangular park bounded by Gay Road, Egypt Lane and Main Street.
 Touch for map.
-Marker is located in a small triangular park bounded by Gay Road, Egypt Lane and Main Street.
 Marker is at or near this postal address: 11 Gay Road, East Hampton NY 11937, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on March 9, 2018.
-This page originally submitted on March 9, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 84 times since then and 9 times this year.
+It was originally submitted on March 9, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 138 times since then and 32 times this year.
 Photos: 1, 2, 3. submitted on March 9, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.